monishwarmc/bookStore/README.md

 # Book Store App

 Welcome to the Book Store App!
 This application is built using Next.js for the frontend, Spring Boot for the backend, and AWS DynamoDB for data storage.
-You can access the live deployment of this app at <a href="https://book-store-monishwarmc.vercel.app" target="_blank">Visit the live deployment</a>.
+You can access the live deployment of this app at [book-store-monishwarmc.vercel.app](https://book-store-monishwarmc.vercel.app).

 ## Features